-$$I = (x^{r} - M{o}^{r}) / (M^{r} - M{o}^{r}), \qquad [6]$$
+$$I = (x^r - M_0^r) / (M^r - M_0^r)$$ (5)

 In the particular case of r = 0, the result is the UNDP log transformation of income.
-However, as the value assigned to r is largely discretionary, an element of arbitrariness is introduced in the estimates.
+However, as the value assigned to r is largely discretionary, an element of arbitrariness is introduced into the estimates.

-The alternatives to the logarithmic transformation of per capita income (with the exception of Zambrano's proposal) do not address the very different nature of income compared to the other dimensions in the HDI, which are bounded in the cases of longevity and education, and without known upper limit in the case of real per capita income.
-Although the convex transformation of the indicators of longevity and education dimensions mitigates the difference between these bounded variables and unbounded variables such us GDP per capita, it does not put them on a level playing field, and some form of compression of the income dimensions.38 Furthermore, the logarithmic transformation of average income may be interpreted as a multiple of the subsistence level, M_o , that is, in terms of the size of the income gap, M/M_o , to be bridged by a country whose average income is at subsistence level.39 Therefore, although a logarithmic transformation of per capita income, as employed
+The alternatives to the logarithmic transformation of per capita income (with the exception of Zambrano's proposal) do not address the very different nature of income compared to the other dimensions in the HDI, which are bounded in the cases of longevity and education, and without a known upper limit in the case of real per capita income.
+Although the convex transformation of the indicators of longevity and education dimensions mitigates the difference between these bounded variables and unbounded variables such as GDP per capita, it does not put them on a level playing field, and some form of compression of the income dimension of human development is required to make it comparable to its social dimensions.37 Furthermore, the logarithmic transformation of average income may be interpreted as a multiple of the subsistence level, M_o , that is, in terms of the size of the income gap, M/M_o , to be bridged by a country whose average income is at subsistence level.38 Therefore, although a logarithmic transformation of per capita income, as employed in the HDI, is a second-best solution, it has been adopted here in the absence of a superior alternative.39